TAREK-1988/quizmaster-capstone/README.md

 # QuizMaster (ALX FE Capstone)

 A responsive quiz web application that allows users to configure and take quizzes, then view results and review answers.
+Built with React (Vite) and OpenTDB.

 ## Features
 - Quiz Setup: category, difficulty, number of questions